nsrau/azure-docs.it-it/articles/storage/common/storage-security-guide.md

 Si può eseguire la migrazione nell'arco di un paio di giorni, modificando ogni applicazione per l'uso della nuova chiave e pubblicandola.
 Una volta modificate tutte le applicazioni, si dovrà rigenerare la chiave precedente in modo che non funzioni più.

 Un'altra opzione consiste nell'inserire la chiave dell'account di archiviazione in un [insieme di credenziali delle chiavi di Azure](https://azure.microsoft.com/services/key-vault/) come chiave privata e fare in modo che le applicazioni recuperino la chiave da quella posizione.
-Di conseguenza, quando si rigenera la chiave e si aggiorna l'insieme di credenziali delle chiave di Azure, non sarà necessario ridistribuire le applicazioni, perché acquisiranno automaticamente la nuova chiave dall'insieme di credenziali delle chiavi di Azure. È possibile fare in caso che l'applicazione legga la chiave ogni volta che è necessaria o che l'applicazione possa memorizzarla nella cache e, se si verifica un errore durante l'uso, recuperare di nuovo la chiave dalla Azure Key Vault.
+Di conseguenza, quando si rigenera la chiave e si aggiorna l'insieme di credenziali delle chiave di Azure, non sarà necessario ridistribuire le applicazioni, perché acquisiranno automaticamente la nuova chiave dall'insieme di credenziali delle chiavi di Azure.
+You can have the application read the key each time it needs it, or the application can cache it in memory and if it fails when using it, retrieve the key again from the Azure Key Vault.

 L'uso dell'insieme di credenziali delle chiavi di Azure aggiunge anche un altro livello di sicurezza per le chiavi di archiviazione.
-Utilizzando la Key Vault, consente di evitare di scrivere chiavi di archiviazione nei file di configurazione dell'applicazione.
-Impedisce inoltre l'esposizione delle chiavi a tutti gli utenti che dispongono dell'accesso a tali file di configurazione.
+Using the Key Vault, enables you to avoid writing storage keys in application configuration files.
+It also prevents exposure of keys to everyone with access to those configuration files.

-Azure Key Vault offre anche il vantaggio di usare Azure AD per controllare l'accesso alle chiavi. È possibile concedere l'accesso alle applicazioni specifiche che devono recuperare le chiavi da Key Vault, senza esporle ad altre applicazioni che non necessitano dell'accesso alle chiavi.
+Azure Key Vault also has the advantage of using Azure AD to control access to your keys.
+You can grant access to the specific applications that need to retrieve the keys from Key Vault, without exposing them to other applications that do not need access to the keys.

 > [!NOTE]
 > Microsoft consiglia di usare solo una delle chiavi in tutte le applicazioni contemporaneamente.
 Se si usa la Chiave 1 in alcune posizioni e la Chiave 2 in altre, non si potranno ruotare le chiavi senza quale applicazione perda l'accesso.